pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 drop                ;; discard error_number
 ```

 Okay, we've _finally_ established enough context that we can now port `switch_case.s` to wasm32-wasi.
-As a refresher, this program reads 1 character from stdin, switches its case, writes the character to stdout, and then exits.
+As a refresher, this program reads 1 character from stdin, switches its case, writes the character to stdout, and then exits:

 ```wat
 ;; ./examples/wasm32-wasi/switch_case.wat